xMestas/pyMARS/README.md

 pyMARS requires models in the Cantera format.
 However, running pyMARS with a CHEMKIN file will convert it into a Cantera file, and provides the `--convert option` to convert the reduced model back into the CHEMKIN format.

-Don't forget `source activate spam` each time you run pyMars.
+Don't forget `source activate spam` for the environment each time you run pyMars. + `deactivate spam` afterward.

 #### Setup